Source-specific multicast: Operation

 In the SSM service model, in addition to the receiver expressing interest in traffic to a multicast address, the receiver expresses interest in receiving traffic from only one specific source sending to that multicast address.
 This relieves the network of discovering many multicast sources and reduces the amount of multicast routing information that the network must maintain.

 SSM requires support in last-hop routers and in the receiver's operating system.
 SSM support is not required in other network components, including routers and even the sending host.
 Interest in multicast traffic from a specific source is conveyed from hosts to routers using IGMPv3 as specified in RFC 4607.

-SSM destination addresses must be in the ranges 232.0.0.0/8 for IPv4.
-For IPv6 current allowed SSM destination addresses are specified by ff3x::/96, where the hexadecimal digit x represents the scope.
+SSM destination addresses must be in the range 232.0.0.0/8 for IPv4.
+For IPv6, current allowed SSM destination addresses are specified by ff3x::/96, where the hexadecimal digit x represents the scope.
 Note however that the allocation may be extended in the future so receivers and network equipment should treat any ff3x::/32 address as SSM.